ComponentContentAlliance/TridionSites-Utilities-xpm-minimal-react/README.md

 This React application demonstrates how to use the `headless-xpm-react` package to make components editable in RWS Tridion Experience Space.

-Follow the steps to use the **headless-xpm-react** or checkout our example-react-app
+Follow the steps to use the **headless-xpm-react** or checkout our example-react-app.

 ##  Prerequisites